express-labs/pure-react-carousel/README.md

 Obviously, you can customize the heck out of the layout.
 If you need to bury your Slider component in 18 parent divs, go for it.
 It will still do it's job.
 Feel free to add the className property to any of the Components to further customize your carousel.
 Or, hook into the many BEM named default CSS class names built into the carousel components.

+Some components have a ancestor / descendant relationship but they don't have to be direct descendants of the parent.
+For example, Slide needs to be a descendant of Slider, but you can put a bunch of div wrappers around slide if you need to.
+A good analogy are the html tags `table` and `tr`.
+The `tr` tag needs to be a descendant of `table`, but it doesn't have to be a direct descendant.
+You can have a `tbody` between them in the tree.

 ## Docs

 **A general note:**  You can append your own className to every single component in this library.
 Also, any props not consumed by a component are passed through to the root element of each component.
 This makes all the components in this library HIGHLY configurable.
 You can, for example, add your one event handlers, or change aria tags, etc.